Easy DIY Topiaries with step by step instructions that you can make yourself in a few minutes.

 When I couldn’t find authentic-looking faux topiaries, I made these myself.
-I’m sharing how I made an easy Topiary for my porch Decor last Spring!
+I’m sharing how I made an easy Topiary for my porch decor last Spring!

 It all began as I walked through Hobby Lobby and spotted these mini greenery stems.
 Immediately, I saw that they were just what I was looking for.
 Because they were on sale for 50% off, I selected several to begin my project.
-As luck would have it, I spotted some cute pots, 50% off.
+As luck would have it, I spotted some cute pots, also 50% off.

 Note: This is a re-post from my previous blog, but I felt it was worth repeating.
 I’m still using these topiaries all over my house.